articles7 min read

 For systematic abstraction across a portfolio, you need:

-Structured AI extraction that applies the schema consistently, handles amendment reconciliation, and is prompted and fine-tuned specifically for commercial lease documents.
+3. Structured extraction prompts that apply the schema consistently, handle amendment reconciliation, and are tuned specifically for commercial lease documents.

 This is what purpose-built lease abstraction tools provide.
-Lextract, for example, applies all five layers in sequence: Textract OCR, a validated 126-field schema, Claude AI extraction with amendment reconciliation, confidence scoring that surfaces low-confidence fields, and a review interface that shows the source text for each extracted value.
+Lextract applies all five layers in sequence: vision-capable AI extraction, a validated 126-field schema, three independent passes (primary extraction, adversarial validation, escalation on disputed critical fields), confidence scoring that surfaces low-confidence fields, and a review interface that shows the source text for each extracted value.

 The Right Way to Think About ChatGPT in a Lease Workflow